Harvard-IACS/2020F-AC295/content/pages/syllabus.md

 **Academic Honesty**

 Ethical behavior is an important trait of a Data Scientist, from ethically handling data to attribution of code and work of others.
 Thus, in AC295 we give a strong emphasis to Academic Honesty.
 As a student your best guidelines are to be reasonable and fair.
-We encourage teamwork for problem sets, but you should not split the homework and you should work on all the problems together.
+We encourage teamwork for problem sets, but you should not split the assignments and you should work on all the problems together.

 **Accommodations for students with disabilities**